MTD for VAT · UK guide · 2026

 What is Making Tax Digital for VAT?

 Making Tax Digital for VAT (MTD for VAT) requires all VAT-registered UK businesses to keep digital VAT records and submit VAT returns using MTD-compatible software.
 MTD for VAT has applied to businesses above the VAT threshold since April 2019, and to all VAT-registered businesses (including those voluntarily registered) since April 2022.
-[VERIFY: current MTD for VAT requirements at gov.uk/government/collections/making-tax-digital-for-vat]
+See gov.uk/government/collections/making-tax-digital-for-vat.

 Does MTD for VAT apply to all VAT-registered businesses?

 Yes.
 Since April 2022, MTD for VAT applies to all VAT-registered businesses — including those voluntarily registered below the £90,000 threshold.
-If you are registered for VAT for any reason, you must keep digital records and use MTD-compatible software to submit your VAT returns.
-[VERIFY: current rules at gov.uk]
+HMRC signs up new VAT-registered businesses automatically unless they are exempt or have applied for exemption.
+You must keep digital records and use MTD-compatible software to submit VAT returns.

 What software do I need for MTD VAT?

 You need HMRC-recognised MTD-compatible accounting software that can submit VAT returns digitally.
 Common options include Xero, QuickBooks, FreeAgent, and Sage.
 The software must maintain a digital link from your business records through to the VAT return submission.
 You cannot submit VAT returns via HMRC's portal any more.
-[VERIFY: current list of approved software at gov.uk/guidance/find-software-thats-compatible-with-making-tax-digital-for-vat]
+See gov.uk/guidance/find-software-thats-compatible-with-making-tax-digital-for-vat.

 What are the MTD VAT digital record requirements?